futureworkz/playbook/README.md

 ### Single Responsibility Principle
 Every class and method should only do one thing.
 We should not lump every logic and responsibility into a God class or a super method.
 This makes code difficult to understand and hard to change.

+### Test Coverage
+Every critical code must be covered with a test case or more.
+Test case ensures that our app is working.
+This is even more important when we are collaborating with other developers and making continuous changes to the source code.

 ### Others
 This is never meant to be an exhaustive list.
 Code quality is a life-long pursue.
 We strive to learn more about refactoring, design patterns and workflows to improve our skills.